 My daughter was right.
 Now, years later, as a parenting coach and relationship strategist, I give the same wisdom to parents struggling with their teen’s attitudes and mouthy reactions.
 The sweet and cooperative child is still there.
-One of the fears that I hear most from parents echoes the one I felt so many years ago: We are concerned with losing our relationship with our child.
+One of the fears that I hear most from parents echoes the one I felt so many years ago: We are concerned about losing our relationship with our child.

 We feel a stark separation as our teens pull away.
 Adding to the usual parental wear-and-tear are the razor-sharp barbs we feel from all the glares and verbal jabs (which are sometimes unnervingly accurate).
 If we allow ourselves to get hooked by these barbs, we start to buy into the lies that our teen is lost, rebellious, hates us, and no longer wants us in their life.
 Not true.

 Even if teens know precisely where to land a punch to our egos, we must look beyond their behavior to their soul’s journey and our hope for them as mature, loving adults.